-If you’re growing with Gardenuity, it takes about 45 minutes to set up an entire container garden.
+If you’re growing with Gardenuity, it takes about 45 minutes to set up an entire container garden kit.
 All the ingredients are there; you just need to assemble them according to the included instructions.

 If you’re growing on your own, it takes much more time and research.

 First, you’ll need to figure out what can grow in your climate.
-Then, find a good plot of land that’s not too shady or too sunny — we recommend starting small if you’re a beginner.
+Then, find a good plot of land that’s not too shady or too sunny — we recommend starting small or an herb garden if you’re a beginner.
 Run to the store for your gardening needs and then get planting — it’ll be a good weekend project!

 Time to Mature